Arthur N. Rupe Foundation

 - Documentary project about high school debate in America

-Public Policy Research The foundation supports national and state-based think tanks and freedom-oriented organizations whose scholars produce research affecting public policy.
+Public Policy Research The foundation supports national and state-based think tanks and freedom-oriented organisations whose scholars produce research affecting public policy.
 Also supports public interest law firms defending constitutional principles aligned with the foundation's mission.

 Priority Areas